drdrewusaf/Display-N-Streams/README.md

 # Display N Streams
 Inspired by Chrysler Pacifica FamCam, I wanted to make a DIY backseat camera solution for monitoring my kiddos.
+However Display N Streams is not limited to just directly connected video devices, you can also access URL video streams (like web-enabled cameras, or live streams).

 Display N Streams is a webpage for displaying 1-n directly connected, JavaScript-accessible videoinput streams like webcams and URL streams supported by your browser.
 You can also tap to enlarge any stream, and tap again to shrink.